Cowans Gap State Park

 The park is north of US 30 between Chambersburg and McConnellsburg.

-To reach the park from the west take Exit 180, Fort Littleton, of I-76, then US 522 north to Burnt Cabins and follow signs to the park.
+From the west: I-76 to Exit 180, Fort Littleton, then US 522 north to Burnt Cabins and follow signs to the park.

-From the east take Exit 189, Willow Hill, of I-76, then PA 75 south to Richmond Furnace and follow signs to the park.
+From the east: I-76 to Exit 189, Willow Hill, then PA 75 south to Richmond Furnace and follow signs to the park.

-From US 30 take PA 75 north at Fort Loudon to Richmond Furnace and follow signs to the park.
+From the south: US 30 to PA 75 north at Fort Loudon to Richmond Furnace and follow signs to the park.